openstack-archive/kloudbuster/doc/source/usage.rst

     * Neutron networking
     * Admin access to the cloud under test (non-admin might work with some tweaks and limitations)
-    * 3 available floating IPs if running the HTTP data plane scale test,
+    * 3 available floating IPs if running the HTTP data plane scale test
     * 2 available floating IPs if running the Storage scale test

 KloudBuster Installation Options